Relation between state-distinction power and disturbance in quantum measurements: Preorders of the observables and channels

 Thus there exists the greatest element in the channel space.
 The greatest element is an identity channel $\mathbf{id}$.
+One can easily verify that $\Fix{\mathbf{id}^*}=\Bnd{\Hil}$ holds.
 On the other hand, the least element does not exist.
 One of the minimal elements is a channel whose output state does not depend on the input state.
 That is, $\Lambda$ has a fixed $\rho_0$ such that $\Lambda(\rho) = \rho_0$ holds for any $\rho$.
-We will see later other examples of minimal elements.
+Other examples of minimal elements are presented later.